9 min read

 wild-permission-analyzer | 217 tests

-Static analysis of capability-gate configs before deployment.
+Static analysis of capability-gate configurations before deployment.
 Six analyzers: consistency, risk, prerequisites, coverage, orphans, shadows.
-Catches permission model mistakes before they reach production.
+Catches permission-model mistakes before they reach production — addressing the comprehension gap Felt and colleagues documented in their work on Android permission systems13.

 wild-test-flake-forensics | 277 tests